Gwendolyn DuBois Shaw: Writing

-Shaw has published three books on African American art: Seeing the Unspeakable: The Art of Kara Walker (2004), Portraits of a People: Picturing African Americans in the Nineteenth Century (2006), and most recently Represent: 200 Years of African American Art in the Philadelphia Museum of Art (2014).
-She was previously visual arts editor of Transition Magazine.
+Shaw has published three books on African American art: Seeing the Unspeakable: The Art of Kara Walker (2004), Portraits of a People: Picturing African Americans in the Nineteenth Century (2006), and most recently, Represent: 200 Years of African American Art in the Philadelphia Museum of Art (2014).
+She was previously the visual arts editor of Transition Magazine.

 Curation

 Shaw curated the exhibition Portraits of a People: Picturing African Americans in the Nineteenth Century (2006) at the Addison Gallery of American Art in Andover, Massachusetts.

 She curated Samba Sessao: Afro-Brazilian Art and Film for the Arthur Ross Gallery at the University of Pennsylvania in 2012.

-She was a consulting curator of the exhibition Represent: 200 Years of African American Art (2015) at the Philadelphia Museum of Art,.
+She was a consulting curator of the exhibition Represent: 200 Years of African American Art (2015) at the Philadelphia Museum of Art.

 She has co-created a number of exhibitions with her students, including Trouble in Paradise: The Art of Polynesian Warfare at the University of Pennsylvania Museum of Archaeology and Anthropology in 2006.

-As teacher of the Spiegel-Wilks Seminar in Contemporary Art in 2016, she worked with students to curate the show Do/Tell at the Institute of Contemporary Art, Philadelphia.
-In 2020, as senior historian at the National Portrait Gallery, she organized Every Eye is Upon Me, an exhibit which explores the lives of the first ladies of the United States.
+As a teacher of the Spiegel-Wilks Seminar in Contemporary Art in 2016, she worked with students to curate the show Do/Tell at the Institute of Contemporary Art, Philadelphia.
+In 2020, as a senior historian at the National Portrait Gallery, she organized Every Eye is Upon Me, an exhibit which explores the lives of the first ladies of the United States.

 Shaw is active as a speaker and organizer of lectures and events at different institutions.
-In 2016, Shaw organized an symposium at the National Portrait Gallery on "Racial Masquerade in American Art and Culture".
+In 2016, Shaw organized a symposium at the National Portrait Gallery on "Racial Masquerade in American Art and Culture".